wgnhs/research-projects/README.md

 # research-projects
-a custom map to highlight various research projects at the Survey.
+A custom map to highlight various research projects at the Wisconsin Geological and Natural History Survey.
+This project involves revamping the old story map layout to include new features and appearances.
+All data shall be moved to a cloud database in order to simplify the process of making any changes.
-tomatoes are **fruit**

-This is from Caroline.
-1. list item
-2. list item